BoneheadBreaker/the-last-network/README.md

   Global upgrades?? (like a side panel for upgrades that affect everything)
 </pre>

-I may have also added things I dont document here, but they are probably more minor changes/code reworks/additions etc
+may have also added things I dont document here, but they are probably more minor changes/code reworks/additions etc